Jamba Juice

 Jamba, formerly known as Jamba Juice, is an American quick-service restaurant and juice bar chain that sells blended fruit and vegetable juices, smoothies, and other food products.
 The first Jamba location, originally named Juice Club, opened in 1990 in San Luis Obispo, California.
 Jamba is owned by GoTo Foods, an affiliate of private equity firm Roark Capital Group, which completed its acquisition in 2019.
-The company has more than 850 locations operating in 36 states in the United States, and also has locations in Australia, Japan, the Philippines, Taiwan, South Korea, Thailand, and Indonesia.
+The company has 850 locations operating in 38 states in the United States, and also has locations in Australia, Japan, the Philippines, Taiwan, South Korea, Thailand, Indonesia, and Hong Kong.

 History

 Jamba Juice was opened by Kirk Perron at California Polytechnic State University, San Luis Obispo.
 Perron, who worked as a supermarket manager and was also an avid cyclist and healthy-lifestyle advocate, opened the restaurant because he was dissatisfied with the quality of post-workout snacks, saying, “The marketplace was mostly filled with fat.”
 The first restaurant, named Juice Club, opened on March 31, 1990, in San Luis Obispo, California.
 It was incorporated in 1990 as Juice Club, Inc. in San Luis Obispo.
 By 1991, Juice Club had expanded to 19 locations by franchising, but Perron later abandoned the franchise model in favor of company-owned stores.
 In 1995, the chain was renamed Jamba Juice, drawing from a West African word for “celebration”.
 Jamba Juice acquired Zuka Juice, a rival juice bar, on March 24, 1999.

 On March 13, 2006, Jamba Juice was purchased by Services Acquisition Corp.
 International for $265 million.
 A special-purpose acquisition company that was headed by Steven Berrard, the former CEO of Blockbuster Inc. Upon completion of the transaction, the publicly traded Services Acquisition changed its name to Jamba, Inc.

 In June 2006, Jamba, Inc. announced it had completed a $35 million convertible preferred stock transaction.
 The funding was led by a $19.55 million investment by Mistral Equity Partners, a private equity fund focused on consumer products and services companies.
 The remaining $15.45 million investment was made by a company controlled by the Serruya Family, a successful entrepreneurial Canadian-based family who founded the Yogen Früz frozen yogurt and smoothie chain.